-Scratching is another sound that’s commonly associated with mice and is one of the most common signs of a rodent in your home.
+Scratching is another sound associated with mice and is one of the most common signs of a rodent in your home.
 You’ll hear scratching sounds as mice climb up your walls and travel through the insulation in your house.

 These pests also search for nesting materials on a near-constant basis.
 Such activity creates scratching noises as well.

 Scratching is one of the common sounds at night that you will hear from rats and mice.